-Whichever form of custody and access you and your former partner are contemplating, a parenting plan can be a useful tool for preventing conflict (see our article: Types of Parenting Arrangements for a detailed description of forms of custody and access.)
-A parenting plan is an agreement between post-separation parents outlining the specific ways in which each parent will care for and continue to raise their children.
+Whether your matter is governed by the Children’s Law Reform Act or the Divorce Act in terms of parenting time and decision-making responsibility, a parenting plan can be a useful tool for preventing conflict (see our article: Types of Parenting Arrangements for a detailed description of forms of parenting time and decision-making responsibility.)
+The Divorce Act clearly defines a parenting plan as a document that contains the elements relating to parenting time, decision-making responsibility or contact to which the parties agree.
+If your matter is governed by the Children’s Law Reform Act, a parenting plan serves a similar purpose.
 A well-prepared parenting plan contemplates both the current and future needs of the children, along with methods to resolve common areas of conflict in post-separation families.

 An Ontario family law lawyer is an excellent resource when creating a parenting plan, because your particular circumstances will be noted in a document that is reliable and respectful of the legal rights of both the children and parents involved.
 While a parenting plan is a legally binding document, it requires a great deal of cooperation in order to ensure compliance and avoid conflict.
 Post-separation families with high levels of conflict are not well suited to collaborating or negotiating parenting plans without the assistance of an experienced lawyer.